How to clean cloth diapers - the thing that everyone over researches!

 Also, they were likely using flat cloth diapers, which is just one layer of fabric.

 That’s much easier to clean than our inserts, prefolds, and fitteds.

 The more I researched and asked questions on how to clean cloth diapers; I learned that “safe” detergents aren’t really a thing and that Tide Powder was the gold standard.

 It treated hard water (up to 180ppm), rinsed out quickly, and bonus that we already used Tide, but in liquid form.

 We did and later found out that is exactly what most cloth diapering manufacturers suggest to use.

-The only big things you will want to steer clear of are added fabric softener and Oxi-Clean.
+The only big things you will want to steer clear when learning how to wash cloth diapers are added fabric softener and Oxi-Clean.

 If your favorite detergent is something like Gain or Foca, those also work pretty well!

 There were definitely times when I was broke as a joke and cut my Tide with some Foca!
 Keep an eye on sales.

 I can usually score Tide or Gain Powder for a fraction of the price and stock up!